Izakaya

 An izakaya in Gotanda, Tokyo.
 The signboard on the right shows a menu with regular dishes (left) and seasonal entrees – nabe (right).

 An (居酒屋, izakaya) (/ja/) is a type of informal Japanese bar that serves alcoholic drinks and snacks.
 Izakaya are casual places for after-work drinking, similar to a pub, a Spanish tapas bar, or an American saloon or tavern.
+Several varieties of izakaya exist throughout Japan that serve a larger clientele than traditional izakaya or pubs.
+Typically, izakaya serve fried or grilled food designed to be shared with multiple people.

 Etymology

 The word izakaya entered the English language by 1987.
 It is a compound word consisting of iru ("to stay") and sakaya ("sake shop"), indicating that izakaya originated from sake shops that allowed customers to sit on the premises to drink.
 Izakaya are sometimes called akachōchin ('red lantern') in daily conversation, as such paper lanterns are traditionally found in front of them.